Harsha0526/TicketManagementSystem/README.md

->I have Used JobRunR for scheduling jobs you ca always got to
+## I have Used JobRunR for scheduling jobs you ca always got to
->URL --> `localhost:8000` in the browser for checking the dashboard.
+## The smallest heading URL --> `localhost:8000` in the browser for checking the dashboard.

+Thanks